aaronsaray/aaronsaray.com/content/blog/honey-pots-in-laravel.md

 Now, all end points will look for system users being retrieved.
 If they see it, they'll issue your honey pot or canary event and restrict access.

-### End Notes
+## End Notes

-This type of architecture is a **one off** decision to add things more forcefully and globally.
+This type of architecture is a **one-off** decision to add things more forcefully and globally.
 Normally, I'd be careful to add observers to just the events I need.
 I'd register middleware only when necessary.
 But, the idea of honey pot and canary testing is that you don't always know the areas where someone might attack you.
 By programming "with a hammer" this way, you can catch things that fail outside of your planning.

 There are many solutions for your applications security.
 Honey pot and canary testing is just one of them.